LAWNE-KEA/WhoKnows-Backend/SLO.md

 - **Objective**: Sensitive data must be protected, and security practices should be up-to-date.
 - **Measurement**: Security assessments, code reviews, and penetration testing will be carried out regularly.
 - **Target**: No security vulnerabilities should be present, and all data must be encrypted using TLS 1.2+ and AES-256.

----

-## Conclusion

-The SLOs ensure that the LAWNE App meets high standards for availability, response times, and security.
-Monitoring and incident management procedures will help track performance and handle any issues that arise.